mui/mui-x/docs/data/tree-view/rich-tree-view/lazy-loading/lazy-loading.md

 ### Customize the cache lifetime

-The `TreeViewDataSourceCacheDefault` has a default Time To Live (`ttl`) of 5 minutes.
-To customize it, pass the ttl option in milliseconds to the `TreeViewDataSourceCacheDefault` constructor, and then pass it as the `treeViewDataSourceCache` prop.
+The `DataSourceCacheDefault` has a default Time To Live (`ttl`) of 5 minutes.
+To customize it, pass the ttl option in milliseconds to the `DataSourceCacheDefault` constructor, and then pass it as the `dataSourceCache` prop.

 {{"demo": "LowTTLCache.js"}}